micro-community/development/planning/specs/mvp/user-journey.md

 ## Overview

-Below includes an overview of the new user journey and any differences between local and m3o env implementations of a user journey.
+Below includes an overview of the new user journey and any differences between local and m3o env implementations.

 #### Assumptions